 It is estimated that about 1/14,000 to 1/77,000 people are impacted by OTC Deficiency worldwide.
 This is anywhere from 100,000 to half a million people around the world.
-It is hard to know the exact number because this condition often goes misdiagnosed and it is not captured in newborn screening testing in Ontario.
+It is hard to know the exact number because this condition often goes misdiagnosed and it is not captured in newborn screening testing in Canada.
 It is offered as part of newborn screening in some States across the US.
+See for example, GeneDX GUARDIAN Study.

-Sequencing Test which searches all of our genes (coded areas) for possible mutations.
 Our genes contain instructions for making different proteins in our body, each with a unique purpose and function.
-When there is an error in one or more of the genes such as the OTC gene, it can lead to symptoms and disease because a certain protein is impacted - in this case, the OTC enzyme.
+A mutation in the OTC gene can lead to symptoms and disease because a certain protein is impacted - in this case, the OTC enzyme.
 The result is a change in function or abundance of the protein, and sometimes complete absence of the functional protein.

-There is no cure for OTCD.
-The condition is managed with medication or a liver transplant.
+There is currently no cure for OTCD.
+The condition is either managed with medication and protein restricted diet, or liver transplant.
 The medication does not always work and individuals can still get sudden metabolic crises.
 Liver transplant, while it may correct the urea cycle disorder, is a major surgery and leads to a chronic health condition with life-long immunosuppression.
 There are various risks associated with this procedure and complications may include organ rejection, cancer, and even death.
-Furthermore, liver transplant is not the ideal response for OTCD because the OTC gene is expressed in hepatocyte cells in a small part of the liver (peri-portal area).
-Secondly, and perhaps most shocking, liver donors are not screened for OTC deficiency - the very condition this procedure is meant to treat.
+Furthermore, liver transplant is not the ideal response for OTCD because the OTC gene is expressed in hepatocyte cells in a small section of the liver (peri-portal region), yet the entire liver is replaced during the surgery.
+Shockingly, liver donors are not screened for OTC deficiency - the very condition this procedure is meant to treat.

-CureOTCD was created to help improve and expand treatment options available for children impacted by this severe condition.
+CureOTCD emerged with the goal of improving and expanding treatment options available for children impacted by this severe condition.
 Currently, the available treatment options are limited.
 The standard of care for OTCD in Canada and other parts of the world is not good enough.
 By default, babies diagnosed with early onset OTC Deficiency are prescribed a liver transplant.
-However, a recent study revealed that there is variation in the clinical outcomes for people with various OTC mutations.
-For this reason, we believe that each child should be treated with a unique treatment approach, based on their genetic variant, residual enzymatic activity, and specific phenotype.
+However, a recent study revealed that there is heterogeneity in boys diagnosed with various OTCD mutations.
+For this reason, we believe that each child should be treated with a unique treatment approach, based on their genetic variant and residual enzymatic activity.

 Research in this area illustrates that some OTC variants may be more severe than others in terms of presentation, disease progression and frequency of recurrent hyperammonemic episodes.
 This could be due to the fact that various mutations, depending on the type and location on the OTC gene, impact the OTC enzyme differently (for eg. in terms of functionality, structure and abundance).
 For this reason, we believe that there should be more than one treatment option available to patients to meet their unique needs.
 Diversifying treatment options will increase the likelihood of finding a cure, or several curative treatments, quicker.